jeroenbouwman/CASCADe/README.md

 ```

 This will install all code and scripts you need for the package to work.
-> **_NOTE:_**  <span style="color:#1F618D">CASCADe </span> depends on the exotethys package version 2.0.2, which is currently only available on GitHub and needs to be installed by the user when installing <span style="color:#1F618D">CASCADe </span> using PyPi.
-Also note that the batman package is only guaranteed to work when using numpy version 1.22.1, and with this numpy version one should install version 0.53.1
-of the numba package.
+> **_NOTE:_**  <span style="color:#1F618D">CASCADe </span>  The batman package is only guaranteed to work when using numpy version 1.22.1, and with this numpy version one should install version 0.53.1 of the numba package.

 ## Installing the required <span style="color:#1F618D">CASCADe</span> data and examples